 Your future goals and ambitions?

-To continue to explore and find ever more interesting pictures.
+To continue to explore and find even more interesting pictures.
 Oh… and to make a book.

 What does it take to produce a good photograph according to you?